About Shirley

 Experience matters

 Shirley has worked across in a wide range of health sectors, clinical areas and medical conditions at both secondary and tertiary hospitals.
-Having been appointed as the senior renal dietitian at Liverpool Hospital, Shirley has came across clinical cases with numerous complex medical conditions and have helped people to improve the condition with nutritional therapy, along with medical care.
-Over the past twenty years, Shirley has developed dietetic knowledge and skills at an advanced practice level in a variety of areas:
+Having been served as the Senior Renal Dietitian at Liverpool Hospital, Shirley has experience helping clients with complex medical conditions.
+Over the past twenty years, Shirley has developed dietetic knowledge and skills at an advanced practice level in a variety of areas.
+Her special interests are:

 - Chronic kidney disease and Type 2 diabetes